Explore & Create Saturday Art Program

 Music at the Smith

-Music at the Smith returns for a winter concert with preeminent BC musicians at the Gordon Smith Gallery.
+Music at the Smith returns for a fall concert with preeminent BC musicians at the Gordon Smith Gallery.

 Tickets: $20 at the door